-In order to determine the quote is offering the best value for money, that is the best price to quality ratio, TAWLA will consider the following criteria
+To determine the quote is offering the best value for money, that is the best price to quality ratio, TAWLA will consider the following criteria

-- a) Specific experience of the consultants related to the assignment; - b) Adequacy of the proposed work plan and methodology and understanding of the Terms of Reference; - Qualifications and competence of the key staff for the Assignment; - d) Total costs to carryout the assignment; and - e) Reference.
+- a) Specific experience of the consultants related to the assignment. - b) Adequacy of the proposed work plan and methodology and understanding of the Terms of Reference. - c) Qualifications and competence of the key staff for the Assignment. - d) Total costs to carry out the assignment; and - e) Reference.